 How does it all work?

-All you need is a computer/phone/tablet with a webcam and microphone, and a fast reliable internet connection.
+All you need is a computer/phone/tablet with a webcam and microphone, and a reliable internet connection.

 What are the advantages of online counselling?